zhihuammu/ODE-book/_sources/chaps/05/chap05_3_exercise.md

 :::{exercise}
 :label: ch5-ex-q2
-Consider the multistep methods in question (1) parts (a) to (d), determine their order and error constants using the techniques covered in Chapter 4.
+Consider the multistep methods in {numref}`ch5-ex-q1`, determine their order of accuracy and error constants using the techniques covered in {ref}`chap:errorConstant:constants`.
 :::

 :::{solution} ch5-ex-q2